Chronos-Vault/chronos-vault-platform-/docs/blog/01-introducing-chronos-vault.md

 - *"$100M drained due to smart contract vulnerability"*
 - *"Single validator compromise leads to total fund loss"*

-The problem isn't that security is impossible—it's that the industry has accepted "good enough" security.
+The problem isn't that security is impossible it's that the industry has accepted "good enough" security.
 We rejected that.

 We asked a simple question: **What if security was mathematically provable?**